Shuffle/shuffle-docs/legal/terms_of_service.md

-# Terms and Conditions
+# Terms of Service
 Welcome to our terms and conditions.
 Just like with our [privacy policy](https://shuffler.io/docs/privacy_policy), it's really important that you take your time to read this.
-You need to be sure you agree with it before you start using the Shuffle Cloud Platform.
+You need to be sure you agree with it before you start using the Shuffle Cloud Platform, become an Enterprise Customer, or enter into a Partnership or Proof of Concept.

 If you have any questions about any of this then please get in touch with us at [support@shuffler.io](mailto:support@shuffler.io).

 ## Definitions
 The following capitalized terms shall have the following meanings whenever used in this Agreement.
+* "Shuffle" refers to the legal entity providing the Software as a Service ("SaaS") in the form of Cloud Services and delivery of Software to be used by the Customer on an on-premise or self-hosted setup, which shall be:
+  * Shuffle LLC, a limited liability company incorporated under the laws of the United States, for users whose principal place of business or residence is in the United States or outside of the United States with the exception of Europe.
+  * Shuffle AS, a company incorporated under the laws of Norway, for users whose principal place of business or residence is in Norway or Europe.
 * “AUP” means Shuffle’s acceptable use policy accessible farther down in this Terms of Service agreement.
 * “Cloud Services” means such software and software as a service (SAAS) integration services as Shuffle may provide from time to time via the System, including point-to-point data migration services and integration services for enterprise platforms, to customers on a subscription basis.
 * “Confidential Information” has the meaning ascribed to it in Section 7.